Live Tracker

 How much has the US Iran war cost so far?

 The US war on Iran (Operation Epic Fury) began on February 28, 2026.
 The pre-war buildup alone cost $630 million.
 CSIS estimated $3.7 billion spent in just the first 100 hours.
-The total climbs every second — the live tracker at the top of this page shows the real-time count.
+Pentagon Comptroller told Congress on April 29 the official cost is ~$25B — but that figure excludes base reconstruction and inflation-adjusted equipment replacement.
+AEI's Apr 28 study tallied $5B in damage to 70 structures across 11 US bases in 7 countries.
+Independent CNN/NBC sources put the real all-in cost at $40-50B.
+The live tracker at the top of this page shows both: the spent-to-date number plus the "real all-in" that includes the rebuild bill.

 How much does the Iran war cost per day?